Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios

-As one of the important players in the telecommunication world and an active member of TCCA, Nokia has important contributions to PPDR services.
+Nokia, as one of the important players in the telecommunication world and an active member of TCCA, has made important contributions to PPDR services.
 It provides mission-critical communication services designed for emergency responders and public safety organizations.
 Utilizing its advanced 4G LTE and 5G networks, Nokia ensures \ac{URLLC}, high data throughput, and nationwide coverage.
 These networks are optimized for PPDR use cases like real-time video streaming, situational awareness, and command and control functions.
 Nokia integrates Mission Critical Push-to-Talk (MCPTT), Mission Critical Video (MCVideo), and Mission Critical Data (MCData) into its solutions, supporting seamless communication even in the most demanding situations.
 Additionally, the platform is built with robust security measures, such as encryption and resilient network slicing, ensuring the confidentiality and availability of critical communications during disaster recovery and emergency operations \cite{nokia}.
 The system of Nokia has TDD-optimized AirScale RAN and IP/MPLS backhaul to enhance network efficiency, offering scalable deployment options through hybrid public-private configurations.
 Its platform also supports legacy interoperability with systems like TETRA and P25, while enhancing operational efficacy with IoT sensor fusion, location tracking, and bio-sign monitoring capabilities for real-time situational awareness.
 In terms of resilience, the architecture includes geo-redundant cores, mission-critical transport paths, and edge failover mechanisms to ensure service continuity even under adverse conditions.